 - 3.1.
 The Trustee's primary investment objective is to invest the Scheme's assets in such a manner that members' benefit entitlements can be paid as and when they fall due. - 3.2.
-The Trustee is aiming to achieve a funding level of 100% by 2030 measured on a long-term funding target ("LTFT") basis, currently defined as using a discount rate of gilts plus 0.50% pa. - 3.3.
-The Trustee has agreed a target investment strategy consisting of a 34.0% allocation to growth assets and 66.0% allocation to Liability Matching assets.
-In addition, the Trustee has agreed to hedge 80% of interest rate risk and 71% of inflation risk. - 3.4.
-The Trustee will continue to monitor the appropriateness of the investment strategy and the path towards the LTFT and will revisit the investment strategy, should it be necessary to do so and at least every three years in line with the triennial actuarial valuation cycle.
+The Trustee is aiming to maintain a funding level of at least 100% measured on a long-term funding target ("LTFT") basis, currently defined as using a discount rate of gilts plus 0.45% pa. - 3.3.
+The Trustee has agreed a target investment strategy, which aims to achieve an overall portfolio return of Gilts +1.00% pa (the "Strategic Target") subject to funding and covenant changes, which may result in a different target being adopted.
+In addition, the Trustee has agreed to a long-term target to hedge 95% of interest rate risk and 95% of inflation risk measured on the LTFT basis. - 3.4.
+The Trustee will continue to monitor the appropriateness of the target investment strategy and will revisit the investment strategy should it be necessary to do so and at least every three years in line with the triennial actuarial valuation cycle.